kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Without `.clone()`, calling `x.conversion_rate.map(...)` would move the value out of `x.conversion_rate`.

 If `x.conversion_rate` is used later in the code, this would cause a compile-time error because the value has been moved.
-`Bigdecimal` is a complex value as it represents arbitrary-precision decimal numbers.

 In order to avoid cloning now I'd better do
 ```rust
 let conversion_rate = currency